 Based on Dr. Yanagisawa's more than 20 years experience as a PI at the University of Texas Southwestern Medical Center, IIIS has established the best and unique sleep research center in Japan, by learning from the merits of the U.S.-style academic "department."
 IIIS has created a free and vigorous atmosphere emphasizing: (i) flexible and timely appointments of independent PIs regardless of their age and career stage, with a necessary startup package (e.g. funding, personnel and space); (ii) a flexible and dynamic allocation of floor space for each laboratory to facilitate free and open communications; and (iii) sharing of major facilities and capital equipment among laboratories.
 IIIS manages the organization so that all researchers and students can vigorously communicate and maximize their potentials.

-MISSION Our missions To elucidate the function of sleep and the fundamental mechanisms of sleep/wake regulation To elucidate molecular pathogenesis of sleep disorders and related diseases To develop preventive measures, diagnostic methods, To accomplish the missions above, IIIS has established a highly ambitious and novel research field, "sleep sciences", by integrating basic neurobiology, experimental medicine and pharmaceutical science.
+MISSIC To uncover the mystery of sleep, and to solve sleep-related social problems Our missions mission 1 To elucidate the function of sleep and the fundamental mechanisms of sleep/wake regulation mission 2 To elucidate molecular pathogenesis of sleep disorders and related diseases mission 3 To develop preventive measures, diagnostic methods, and treatments for sleep To accomplish the missions above, IIIS has established a highly ambitious and novel research field, "sleep sciences" by integrating basic neurobiology, experimental medicine and pharmaceutical science.